Imwhattherel/ThinLineRadio/docs/update-from-v6.md

 ### Database Changes

 - **SQLite is no longer supported**.
-ThinLine Radio v7 requires either PostgreSQL or MySQL/MariaDB.
+ThinLine Radio v7 requires PostgreSQL.
-- **PostgreSQL is recommended**.
-All changes have been tested on PostgreSQL.
-MySQL/MariaDB support exists but has not been fully tested.
 - **Users will be dropped**.
 Version 7 introduces a completely new user system with email-based authentication, passwords, and password reset functionality.
 All existing users from version 6 will need to be recreated.

 ### Configuration Migration